 Decorations for a Super Bowl party are fairly straightforward: include anything that has to do with football!
-You might include colorful pennants, megaphones, cheerleader poms, footballs, helmets, trophies or these free super bowl party printables.
+You might include colorful pennants, megaphones, cheerleader poms, footballs, helmets, trophies or these free super bowl party printable.
 Now that we know the teams for this year’s game you can include their colors (orange, blue, white) and mascots, too (either Thunder or Miles the Bronco and Blitz the Seahawk).
 Black and white referee stripes add dimension too.
 It’s a great idea for the party atmosphere to entice your guests as soon as they approach your house so use football paraphernalia at the entrance, too.

 Super Bowl Party Food Ideas

 There are so many food options for a game day party—more than I can list here—but a general rule is to make the food kid-friendly (nothing too exotic!) and easy to eat.
-Hand held food is popular with the younger set.
-A casual buffet is a great idea and it allows the kids to choose what they’ll enjoy.
+Handheld food is popular with the younger set.
+A casual buffet is a great idea, and it allows the kids to choose what they’ll enjoy.
 Extra kudos for you when you include football shaped treats like brownie footballs, football pie pops or jersey shaped cookies.
 We love this Peanut Butter Chocolate Chip Cheese Ball or this Best Ever Cheese Ball shaped it footballs here at Stockpiling Moms!

 Super Bowl Party Activities